a4099181/vagrant-officeVM/README.md

    Enjoy!

-   > It is adviced to clean local temporary folder after successful machine
-   > provisioning.
-It will free some disk space (more than 1GB I expect)
-   > and may remove some sensitive data used for provisioning.
+4. If you don't want to use any virtualization?

+   Take a short look at [setup.ps1](setup.ps1) and execute it if you trust it.

-### Your new machine
+### Your new virtual machine

   * has a hostname as your host OS with suffix `-V`
   * has assigned 1 CPU less than your host OS has.
-  * has declared maximum memory up to 8GB
+  * has declared maximum memory up to 8GB and not more than 2/3 of your total RAM size.

   > All these settings you can tweak as you wish.